-availability of physical office space.
-This requirement aligns with feedback that NCDHHS received from a survey it undertook in collaboration with the North Carolina Association of County Directors of Social Services (NCACDSS) Executive Team in August 2021 which found more than half of County DSS offices interested in the co-location model.
-In addition, NCDHHS will require the CFSP to have dedicated DSS Liaisons who are responsible for understanding the scope of services/programs coordination through County DSS offices, addressing issues where County Child Welfare workers are seeking to coordinate with care managers, and serving as a primary contact to triage and escalate member-specific issues or other questions.
 NCDHHS acknowledges that there is considerable work to be done to effectively operationalize this model.
-Prior to the CFSP's launch, NCDHHS plans to facilitate a collaborative operational planning process between state DSS leadership, County DSS staff, NCACDSS, NC Medicaid and other stakeholders (as appropriate).
+Prior to the CFSP's launch, NCDHHS plans to facilitate a collaborative operational planning process between state DSS leadership, local DSS staff, NCACDSS, NC Medicaid and other stakeholders (as appropriate).
 NCDHHS plans to release additional operational guidance based on these discussions.

-In addition, stakeholders encouraged NCDHHS to establish a centralized platform for secure, bidirectional sharing of key member data between the CFSP and County DSS offices.
-NCDHHS recognizes the importance of streamlined data sharing and plans to engage with the CFSP and state and County DSS on developing processes that work for care managers as well as County Child Welfare workers.
+In addition, stakeholders encouraged NCDHHS to establish a centralized platform for secure, bi-directional sharing of key member data between the CFSP and local DSS offices.
+NCDHHS recognizes the importance of streamlined data sharing and plans to engage with the CFSP and state and local DSS on developing processes that work for care managers as well as County Child Welfare workers.

-Continuity of Care and Coordination During Transitions
+D. Continuity of Care and Coordination During Transitions